esveo/react-workshop-material/src/topics/render-props/README.md

 ### Optional Task 2

-- Integrate a text filter into `GenericList` and let users decide if a given item matches the current filter.
+- Integrate a text filter into `GenericList` and let users (Application Code) decide if a given item matches the current filter.

 ### Optional Task 3